Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 Let $X$ be a non-negative flat sphere and let $x_{i_1},\ldots,x_{i_m}$ be $m$ conical singularities of $X$.
 Let $\alpha$ be the homotopy class of a simple loop enclosing the singularities $x_{i_1},\ldots,x_{i_m}$ on one side only.
 In general, the shortest representatives of $\alpha$ are not unique.
 However, if we restrict our attention to shortest representatives passing through singularities within the set $\{x_{i_1},\ldots,x_{i_m}\}$, then such a representative, if it exists, is unique.
 This is formalized in the following lemma.

 \begin{lemma} Let $X$ be a non-negative flat sphere.
-Let $\alpha$ be the homotopy class of a simple loop and let $x_{i_1},\ldots,x_{i_m}$ be the conical singularities on one side of the loop.
+Let $\alpha$ be the homotopy class of a simple loop, and let $x_{i_1},\ldots,x_{i_m}$ be the conical singularities in one connected component of the complement of the loop.
 If there exists a shortest representative of $\alpha$ passing through singularities belonging to $\{x_{i_1},\ldots,x_{i_m}\}$, then such a shortest representative is unique. \end{lemma}

 The proof of this lemma is essentially the same as that of Lemma~\ref{lem:uniqueshortest}, so we omit it here.